 Joseph, John E., Gijsbert Rutten & Rik Vosters

-This list is based on CrossRef data as of 18 january 2022.
+This list is based on CrossRef data as of 21 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.